ganievv/Inception/README.md

       -	wp_password.txt - contains the password for the WordPress user;
       -	wp_root_password.txt - contains the root password for the WordPress service.

+4.	**Update `/etc/hosts`:**
+   - Important: Before proceeding, add an entry to your `/etc/hosts` file to map your custom domain name to your local IP address.
+For instance, if your `.env` file specifies `DOMAIN_NAME=sganiev.42.fr`, add the      following line:

+      ```/etc/hosts
+     127.0.0.1   sganiev.42.fr
+     ```
+     This ensures that your system can correctly resolve your custom domain when accessing the services.

 5. **Build:**

    - Simply run the provided Makefile to build your images and start your containers: